Haufe-Lexware/Scss-Styleguide/README.md

 @import "_modules/_forms/_m-forms";
 ```

-In the `_m-forms.scss` you must import all the form partials, which are in your `_form` folder.
+In the `_m-forms.scss` you must import all the form partials, which are in your `_forms` folder.
 The structure can look like this in one in your file:

 ```sass
 // Partials